Hapag-Lloyd Express

-Hapag-Lloyd Express (previously also marketed as HLX.com) was a no-frills, high-frequency, express airline based in Langenhagen, Germany.
+Hapag-Lloyd Express GmbH (previously also marketed as HLX.com) was a no-frills, high-frequency, express airline based in Langenhagen, Germany.
 It operated services within Germany and to destinations in Europe.

-In January 2007 it combined its operations with those of Hapag-Lloyd Flug to become TUIfly.
+On 15 January 2007, it combined its operations with those of Hapag-Lloyd Flug to become TUIfly.
 While Hapag-Lloyd Flug operated all TUIfly flights, Hapag-Lloyd Express marketed them until TUIfly got its own licence.

 History

-Hapag-Lloyd Express was established in 2002 and began operations in December 2002 – two months after Germanwings, its direct German competitor at hub Cologne Bonn airport.
+Hapag-Lloyd Express was established in 2002 and began operations in December 2002 – two months after Germanwings, its direct German competitor at Cologne Bonn.
 Despite starting its service later and serving fewer routes, HLX gained a higher name recognition and a better reputation through its category-defining campaign "Fly for the price of a taxi".
 The airline subsequently won the efficiency award "Effie" in Germany and Europe in recognition of its more effective branding and marketing.

 Its main competitors were more established no-frills carriers such as Ryanair and EasyJet, as well as other low-cost startups such as Germanwings or Transavia.com, consequently being constantly engaged in a price war with these carriers.
 In an attempt to win this price war, it expanded rapidly in the first half of 2004, announcing many new routes that it viewed as underserved by other airlines.
 Examples of such routes include Dublin to Hamburg and Stuttgart, both of which are no longer in operation.
 In January 2007, Hapag-Lloyd Express and Hapag-Lloyd Flug were merged into the cooperation TUIfly in an attempt to reorganize TUI's airline portfolio.

 HLX adopted the IATA code of the now defunct Russian Baikal Airlines.